microprediction/microactors/README.md

 If you are curious about step 2, see [instructions](https://www.microprediction.com/private-keys) for other ways, and a cheesy video explaining that a WRITE_KEY is a Memorable Unique Identifier.

-## Like fitting multivariate densities or Copulas?
+## Do you like fitting multivariate densities or Copulas?

-Modify fit.py as you see fit.
+Modify your fit.py (similar to [fit.py](https://github.com/microprediction/microactors/blob/main/fit.py) provided).
+For example you can change the choice of Copula, or use an entirely different technique.
+The only important thing is that you spit out 225 "scenarios".

 ## New to [microprediction.org](www.microprediction.org)?
 Here's what's up: